Frederiket1912/FullstackJS/Periode1/README.md

 5) Explain the terms JavaScript Engine (name at least one) and JavaScript Runtime Environment (name at least two)

-6)Explain (some) of the purposes with the tools Babel and WebPack and how they differ from each other.
+6) Explain (some) of the purposes with the tools Babel and WebPack and how they differ from each other.
 Use examples from the exercises.

 # Explain using sufficient code examples the following features in JavaScript (and node)
 1) Variable/function-Hoisting